aneldanza/Bubble-Party/README.md

 This is a game that engages user to "shoot" bubbles to gain score points.
 Game starts off with a single player.
 Bubbles of different color start continuously growing from the top of the game area.
 Player needs to hit bubbles that are adjacent to 2 or more bubbles of the same color.

-I'm planning to build the game using such technologies as JavaScript, Canvas, HTML5, CSS3.
+I built the game using JavaScript, Canvas, HTML5, CSS3, Firebase, Webpack.

 Here are the **MVPs**:
 * Start, quit game at any time